 What does “local wood” mean exactly?

-There is no definitive answer to this question, but to put it simply – by local wood we mean such pieces of wood that are “regionally grown” in relation to your location.
+There is no definitive answer to this question, but to put it simply – by local wood we mean such pieces of wood that are “regionally (locally) grown” in relation to your location.
 This includes the geographic area and the climate region.
+But remember, the whole instrument needs to me made of local wood, not just parts of it.

 For someone living in the southern region of Germany, local wood might mean something from the Swiss alps, whereas a luthier living in Sweden might have plenty of local wood growing right on his backyard.
 Luthiers from Brazil or other tropical countries – well, you can use your local wood too – but challenge yourself – look for novel solutions – and remember the idea of sustainability when choosing the planks!

-Each of you might interpret what “regionally” means slightly differently – and that’s ok.
-Don’t worry – we won’t come and sue you in court for using the “wrong wood”.
+Each of you might interpret what “regionally” means slightly differently – so if in doubt please ask us before you buy your wood or start building!
 Use your common sense – and have fun with the build!

 I have moved around.
 Can I use local wood from the previous country I previously resided in?